TBD54566975/dap/README.md

 # Money Address

+This specification defines a [DID Service](https://www.w3.org/TR/did-core/#services) configuration that can be used to express a money address for a DID subject.

+> [!NOTE]
-[Services](https://www.w3.org/TR/did-core/#services) are used in DID documents to express ways of communicating with the respected DID subject.
+> [Services](https://www.w3.org/TR/did-core/#services) are used in DID documents to express ways of communicating with the respected DID subject.
 A service can be any type of service the DID subject wants to advertise, including decentralized identity management services for further discovery, authentication, authorization, or interaction.

-This specification defines a service configuration that can be used to express a money address for a DID subject.

 In order to express a money address, a service object MUST contain the following properties:
 | field             | value      | description                                                                |